quii/learn-go-with-tests/math.md

 ```

 Why do this?
 Well, it makes explicit what each number _means_ in the equation.
-When - if - we come back to this code, these names will help us to understand
+If - _when_ - we come back to this code, these names will help us to understand
 what's going on.

 Moreover, should we ever want to make some really, really WEIRD clocks - ones